-Pledged Tax Revenues constitute the ultimate source of payment for the 2017A/B Bonds, the 2021A Bonds and any other Third Lien Parity Debt issued in the future.
+Pledged Tax Revenues constitute the ultimate source of payment for the 2017A/B Bonds, the 2021A Bonds, the 2023A/B Bonds and any other Third Lien Parity Debt issued in the future.
 Such tax revenues are determined by the amount of the incremental taxable value of property in the Project Areas, the current rate or rates at which property in the Project Areas is taxed and the percentage of taxes collected in the Project Areas.
 A reduction of the taxable values of property in the Project Areas could occur as a result of numerous factors beyond the Successor Agency's control, including but not limited to, a general economic downturn, political and economic obstacles to additional development and redevelopment activities in the Project Areas, relocation out of the Project Areas by one or more major property owners or tenants, property becoming exempt from property taxes through condemnation or acquisition by certain entities such as nonprofit corporations, or the complete or partial destruction of property caused by, among other calamities, earthquake, fire, flood or other natural disaster.
 In addition, taxable values may be reduced pursuant to successful appeals of assessed valuations or by widespread temporary reduction in assessed valuation under Proposition 8.
 See also "PLEDGED TAX REVENUES AND DEBT SERVICE - Assessment Appeals" above.

-Were the Assessor to extend Proposition 8 reductions to future rolls for properties granted prioryear reductions, applying the overall retention rate of 98.8% set forth in Table 8 to the valuation currently subject to pending appeals, the estimated reduction in prior-year assessed valuation would be approximately \$74.9 million, or approximately \$749,000 in gross tax increment revenues.
-If the full amount of disputed valuation were to be granted by the Assessment Appeals Board across the Project Areas, and if the City Controller were to deduct the resulting tax refunds from the Successor Agency's tax increment, the estimated reduction in prior-year assessed valuation would be approximately \$2.2 billion for the Project Areas and in gross tax increment revenues would be approximately \$22.0 million or 7.3% of tax increment; this includes multi-year appeals and does not necessarily indicate an equivalent reduction in future revenue.
+Were the Assessor to extend Proposition 8 reductions to future rolls for properties granted prior-year reductions, applying the overall retention rate of 99.1% set forth in Table 8 to the valuation subject to pending appeals as of November 22, 2022, the estimated reduction in prior-year assessed valuation would be approximately \$93.5 million, or approximately \$935,000 in gross tax increment revenues.
+If the full amount of such disputed valuation were to be granted by the Assessment Appeals Board across the Project Areas, and if the City Controller were to deduct the resulting tax refunds from the Successor Agency's tax increment, the estimated reduction in prior-year assessed valuation would be approximately \$3.7 billion for the Project Areas and in gross tax increment revenues would be approximately \$37.2 million or 11.6% of gross tax increment; this includes multi-year appeals and does not necessarily indicate an equivalent reduction in future revenue.
 See "PLEDGED TAX REVENUES AND DEBT SERVICE - Assessment Appeals."